Part 1 | Part 2 | Part 3 | Part 4

 Stage Two: Concentration

 In Chan training, we begin by developing concentration (dharana).
-This is different from non-directive techniques discussed in the first part of this series, because concentration requires the mind to learn to focus intently on something; it can be a thought, a feeling, a bodily process (like breathing), an idea, a concept, a visual image, etc. Concentration improves our ability to reflect, to observe, and, in general, to be aware: when the mind is not scattered in all directions and can focus, a great deal of clarity arises.
+This is different from non-directive techniques discussed previously because concentration requires the mind to learn to focus intently on something; it can be a thought, a feeling, a bodily process (like breathing), an idea, a concept, a visual image, etc. Concentration improves our ability to reflect, to observe, and, in general, to be aware.
+Enhanced clarity arises when the mind is not scattered in many directions and can focus.
+This is the phase in which we learn to tame the “monkey mind,” and take charge of emotions.

 There are three general (and broad) approaches to concentration practices which I’ll refer to as external, internal, and cross-over.
-External practices have us focusing our attention on exterior “things” like a point on the wall in front of us, a burning stick of incense, the sound from the street, or memorizing something.
-Exterior subjects for concentration can also include various fields of study, like mathematics, physics, music, computer programming, various sports, etc. Internal concentration practices have us direct our attention toward internal “things” like ideas or concepts, feelings, or mental images.
-Cross-over practices have us concentrate on things that overlap the two: examples include the breath, the pulse, and physical sensations and certain disciplines like the martial arts and some forms of yoga.
+With external practices we focus attention on exterior “things” like a point on the wall in front of us, a burning stick of incense or sound from the street.
+Exterior subjects for concentration can also include various fields of study, like mathematics, physics, music, computer programming, and various sports.
+With internal concentration practices we direct attention toward internal “things” like ideas or concepts, feelings, or mental images.
+With cross-over practices we concentrate on things that overlap the two: examples include the breath, the pulse, physical sensations, and certain disciplines like the martial arts and some forms of yoga.
 The easiest practices to begin with use external subjects, and the hardest practices use internal subjects.
 Cross-over subjects can be thought of as bridges to move the concentration away from the external world to the internal world.

-From ancient times, Buddhist clergy were required to memorize long sutras and put them to oral chants and, at least during the first few centuries of Buddhism, were required to recite sutras in a variety of complex and convoluted ways (for example, jata-patha, or “mesh recitation” and the ghana-patha, or “dense recitation” methods) as a method of maintaining their integrity.
-These methods required immense concentration and new monks who didn’t have it, simply learned it.
-In addition, the many ceremonial activities engaged in throughout the day by clergy also fosters concentration, as each requires full, unwavering, attention.
-Lay practitioners need to apply other means of developing concentration.
-Here are some examples of external concentration methods:
+From ancient times, Buddhist clergy were required to memorize long sutras and put them to oral chants and, at least during the first few centuries of Buddhism, were required to recite sutras in a variety of complex and convoluted ways (for example, jata-patha, or “mesh recitation” and the ghana-patha, or “dense recitation” methods).
+These methods required immense concentration and new monks who didn’t have it, were required to learn it.
+In addition, the many ceremonial activities engaged in throughout the day by clergy also foster concentration, as each requires full, unwavering, attention.
+Lay practitioners, without the natural supports provided by a monastic setting, can apply other means to develop external concentration skills such as:

 - Math: Count down from 100 by 3’s.